yousef526/Building-a-Scalable-Data-Pipeline-for-Reddit-Data-using-PySpark-and-Databricks/README.md

 4. **Analyze**
    - Use Spark SQL or notebooks to answer questions like:
-     - Which posts drive the most engagement per day/week?
+     - Which are most visited places according to comments?
+     - What are top 10 visited **countries** in a r/travel subreddit?
-     - Top mentioned **locations** or **topics** in a subreddit?
+     - What are lowest 10 visited **countries** in a r/travel subreddit?
-     - Trend of scores and comment counts over time.
+     - what are the highest scores in the subbreddit? .

 ---